cgxqd/Vue-Functional-based/README.md

 yarn or npm install

 # Compiles and hot-reloads for development
-yarn serve or npm serve
+yarn serve or npm run serve

 # Compiles and minifies for production
 yarn build or npm run build